-- (a) Compulsory admission requirements apply with respect to admission to specific modules, such as an AP, achievement levels in specified Grade 12 subjects, and additional prerequisites as determined by the faculty board and contained in the faculty rules. - (b) Deviations from the rules regarding prerequisites can be approved by the dean of the faculty in which the module is offered, subject to recommendation by the academic head of the department and with written notification to the registrar.
+- (a) Compulsory admission requirements apply in respect of admission to specific modules, such as an AP, achievement levels in specified Grade 12 subjects and additional prerequisites as determined by the faculty board and contained in the faculty rules. - (b) Deviations from the rules regarding prerequisites can be approved by the dean of the faculty in which the module is offered, subject to recommendation by the academic head of department and with written notification to the Registrar.